Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/pick-keys.md

      How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree table.
 ---

-## How to pick an ORDER BY / PRIMARY KEY

 Good `order by` usually have 3 to 5 columns, from lowest cardinal on the left (and the most important for filtering) to highest cardinal (and less important for filtering).

 Practical approach to create an good ORDER BY for a table: